 Basic Aggregates

-- Sum: Adds up all numeric values in the selected field.
-Example: Total time tracked (if available)
+- Sum: Adds all numeric values in the selected field

-- Average: Calculates the mean value of a numeric field.
-Example: Average resolution time
+- Average: Calculates the mean of a numeric field

-- Min: Displays the lowest value in the field.
-Example: Earliest submission date or shortest duration
+- Min: Shows the lowest value in the field

-- Max: Displays the highest value in the field.
-Example: Latest update or longest resolution time
+- Max: Shows the highest value in the field

 Percentage-Based Aggregates